Slovak Republic

 • interest expenses included in the accounting profit before tax.

-From 1 January 2024, additional interest limitation rules will apply, though only to the contracts and amendments to the already existing contracts concluded after 31 December 2023.
+From 1 January 2024, additional interest limitation rules apply, though only to the contracts and amendments to the already existing contracts concluded after 31 December 2023.

 A taxpayer first checks if the interest expenses fall under the interest limitation rules; if not, the ’already in place‘ thin capitalisation rules should be checked.
 The main features of the Slovak interest limitation rules are generally in line with the ATAD: